MPSAirties/airties-elk-docker/docs/index.md

 See Docker's page on [Managing Data in Containers](https://docs.docker.com/engine/userguide/containers/dockervolumes/) and Container42's [Docker In-depth: Volumes](http://container42.com/2014/11/03/docker-indepth-volumes/) page for more information on managing data volumes.

 In terms of permissions, Elasticsearch data is created by the image's `elasticsearch` user, with UID 991 and GID 991.

-There is a [known situation](https://github.com/spujadas/elk-docker/issues/69) where SELinux denies access to the mounted volume when running in _enforcing_ mode.
-The workaround is to use the `setenforce 0` command to run SELinux in _permissive_ mode.

 ## Snapshot and restore <a name="snapshot-restore"></a>